vaibhavantil2/search-service/README.rst

 The following requirements are optional, but can improve or extend functionality in some situations:

 * On Python 2, and only on Python 2, some functions (like ``recognizer_instance.recognize_bing``) will run slower if you do not have **Monotonic for Python 2** installed.
-* If using CMU Sphinx, you may want to `install additional language packs <https://github.com/Uberi/speech_recognition/blob/master/reference/pocketsphinx.rst#installing-other-languages>`__ to support languages like International French or Mandarin Chinese.
+* If using CMU Sphinx, you may want to `install additional l packs <https://github.com/Uberi/speech_recognition/blob/master/reference/pocketsphinx.rst#installing-other-ls>`__ to support ls like International French or Mandarin Chinese.

 The following sections go over the details of each requirement.